Never thought about it? Well, you should! Because it is a major factor in terms of the quality of yoga, you will experience.

-Many love yoga so much they think they’d love to teach it too, which is quite understandable.
-As it is still a largely unregulated field, that person can quite easily get a certificate and then start teaching, without the support or guidance of a professional organisation.
+Many love yoga so much that they think they’d love to teach it too, which is quite understandable.
+As it is still a largely unregulated field, that person can quite easily get a certificate and then start teaching without the support or guidance of a professional organisation.
 This surprises a lot of students!

 Personally, I feel before you consider training to teach yoga, you first need to achieve and maintain a good foundation of practice.
-In Iyengar yoga we believe this should be a minimum of 3 years practice.
+In Iyengar yoga, we believe this should be a minimum of 3 years of practice.
 And we check with teachers to confirm it!
 Some yoga schools will let you train without any minimum experience, and I find that quite concerning.

-In Iyengar Yoga we then train for a minimum of two years.
+In Iyengar Yoga, we then train for a minimum of two years.
 The hours of contact time with the trainer probably represent only a quarter of the hours you will need to actually put in outside of those sessions.

 Some yoga schools will train you and give you a certificate to teach in 4 weeks, from start to finish!

-In Iyengar yoga not everybody passes the exams.
+In Iyengar yoga, not everybody passes the exams.
 Many have to resit exams.
-In some other schools there is a 100% success rate every single year.
+In some other schools, there is a 100% success rate every single year.